Lecture 4

 • New equilibrium: \((P^{*}, Q^{*})\)—the socially efficient outcome.

-• Common claim “firms pass it all on” is generally false; division is empirical.
+• The claim “firms pass it all on” is generally false; division is empirical and depends on elasticities.

 Distributional Concerns